Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ## Section V: Restaking

 While Ethereum's proof-of-stake system secures the network itself, an innovative concept called **restaking** allows that same security to protect additional protocols.
-Think of it as getting double duty from your security deposit - validators can use their staked ETH to secure not just Ethereum, but also other applications that need cryptoeconomic guarantees.
+Think of it as getting double duty from a security deposit - validators can use their staked ETH to secure not just Ethereum, but also other applications that need cryptoeconomic guarantees.

 **EigenLayer** pioneered this approach by creating a system where validators can "opt in" to secure **Actively Validated Services (AVSs)** - external protocols that need the kind of security that only comes from having real money at stake.
 The mechanism is simple: for native restaking, validators point their withdrawal credentials to an EigenPod and delegate to an operator, while liquid staking token holders can deposit their tokens into EigenLayer strategies.
 In both cases, participants commit to follow the rules of their chosen AVSs.
 If they break those rules, they face additional slashing penalties on top of any Ethereum-level punishments.